Gloves Off: Main story

-The Davis & Main partners criticize Jimmy for airing his TV ad without their consent.
+The Davis & Main partners chastise Jimmy for airing his TV ad without their consent.
 (Note: As seen in "Amarillo".)
 Clifford Main decides to give him a second chance, though he will be under more scrutiny in the future.
-Jimmy McGill leaves Kim Wexler an urgent voicemail but Howard Hamlin and Chuck McGill are already grilling her about not warning them before Jimmy's ad aired.
+Jimmy McGill leaves Kim Wexler an urgent voicemail, but Howard Hamlin and Chuck McGill are already grilling her about not warning them before Jimmy's ad aired.
 She takes responsibility for not letting them know in advance, claiming that she did not think it was necessary.
 Howard reprimands her and she promises it will not happen again.

-Jimmy prepares to enter Chuck's house but realizes he forgot to remove his electronics, so he grudgingly turns back to Chuck's mailbox and empties his pockets.
-When Chuck does not answer his knock, Jimmy uses his key to enter.
-He finds Chuck shivering on the couch, still dressed to leave for work but covered by a space blanket.
-Chuck refuses to go to the hospital, so Jimmy wraps him in a second space blanket, then sits with him all night.
+Jimmy attempts to apologize to Kim, only to find out she has been relegated to menial doc review as punishment.
+She gives him the cold shoulder as a result.
+Jimmy goes to confront Chuck at his place, finding him shivering on the couch, so sits with him all night.
 The next morning, Jimmy condemns Chuck for allowing Howard to reprimand Kim.
 Chuck tells Jimmy he causes harm to everyone around him, but cannot admit his own mistakes.
 Jimmy offers to quit practicing law if Chuck will help Kim, but Chuck refuses.

-Nacho Varga and Mike monitor a restaurant and Nacho says he fears retaliation from Tuco Salamanca if Tuco discovers his secret drug dealing.
-(Note: As seen in "Pimento".)
-Nacho tells Mike he and Tuco meet there to settle accounts with their street dealers, so Nacho thinks it is an ideal place to kill Tuco.
-Mike refuses, saying it would attract retaliation by the Salamancas.
+Nacho Varga and Mike monitor a restaurant and Nacho says he fears retaliation from Tuco Salamanca if Tuco discovers his secret drug dealing, (Note: As seen in "Pimento".) especially as he acts more irrational when on crystal.
+Nacho tells Mike he and Tuco meet there to settle accounts with their street dealers, so he thinks it is an ideal place to kill Tuco.
+Mike initially considers, looking into buying a gun from Lawson, but ultimately refuses, saying it would attract retaliation by the Salamancas.
 Instead, Mike calls the police to the restaurant, then fakes a minor accident between his car and Tuco's in the parking lot.
-When Tuco comes out to check on his car, Mike goads Tuco into striking him repeatedly just as police arrive.
+When Tuco confronts Mike about it, Mike goads Tuco into striking him repeatedly just as police arrive.
 Because Tuco was carrying a gun, he is arrested for assault with a deadly weapon.
-Nacho later pays Mike but Mike declines to give a reason for going to such trouble to avoid killing Tuco.
+Nacho later pays Mike, but Mike declines to give a reason for going to such trouble to avoid killing Tuco.